bunnymatic/active_model_conversion_spotlight/README.md

     == render @recent_activity
 ```

-And to finish it up, we need to add partials for the two wrapper classes.
+And to finish it up, we need to add partials (whose patch is going to match `to_partial_path`'s response) for the two wrapper classes.
 ```
 / in app/views/hot_stuffs/_hot_stuff.slim
-h1 Hot Stuff has #{hot_stuff.items.count} things
+h1 this is hot
+ul.hot_stuff
+  - @hot_stuff.items.each do |hot|
+    li = hot.snippet
 ```
 ```
 / in app/views/recent_activities/_recent_activity.slim
-h1 There are #{recent_activity.items.count} recent bits of activity
+h1 this is recent
+ul.recent_activity
+  - @recent_activity.each do |recent|
+    li = recent.snippet
 ```

 Now that we've got this far, we can do one more refactor: